Whyzanet/WhyzaGC/README.md

 You will notice in the above photo I have not cut off the pin for the VBUS or USB connection.
 I have bent it at a right angle so I can power the Feather Huzzah ( and charge the battery ) through this VBUS or USB pin from a Raspberry Pi 4 5V pin on the Pi GPIO header, as well as a ground connection between the two.
 Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.

+Note that when the Huzzah is mounted in the MightOhm, access is lost to the onboard USB serial connection so you will need to upload the software mentioned below before final assembly.
+Once the software is loaded, you can use the OTA WiFi update feature if required when the Huzzah is mounted in it's final position in the MightyOhm Geiger for upgrades.

-After verifying everything is functioning by connecting the Li-Po battery and verifying operation, apply the double sided tape and secure the Feather Huzzah to the MightyOhm, and the battery to the rear side of the MightyOhm.
+After verifying the software below is functional by connecting the Li-Po battery and verifying operation, then apply the double sided tape and secure the Feather Huzzah to the MightyOhm AAA battery space, and the LI-PO battery to the rear side of the MightyOhm.

 ## Software: